GeotrekCE/Geotrek-admin/docs/install/import.rst

   If you don't see any data in your area, it means that Biodiv'Sports does not contains data for your territory.
   Then it is widely recommended to add your data directly into Biodiv'Sports, as it will be available for multiple users, and then retrieve them into your Geotrek instance.
-To import data in Biodiv'Sports go visit their website : https://biodiv-sports.fr
+To import data in Biodiv'Sports go visit its website: https://biodiv-sports.fr

 Import from shapefile